cu-mkp/research-teaching-companion/content/resources/case-studies.md

 Sponsored by the Center for Science and Society and [Genspace Community Lab](https://www.genspace.org/)

+**Workshop description:**
 [Genspace Community Lab](https://www.genspace.org/) is a Brooklyn-based community lab that provides an open space for STEAM education, bringing together the arts and sciences in an educational setting, including a host of public workshops and classes.
 Developed and taught by Sumeyye Yar and Naomi Rosenkranz, a series of workshops were help at Genpace in May 2018, September 2018, December 2018, and November 2019.
 Yar and Rosenkranz received a Public Outreach grant from Columbia's Center for Science and Society to design and hold workshops exploring colorant sustainability through renewed interest in old methods (dyeing with natural colorants) and new scientific breakthroughs (painting with pigmented bacteria) to combat the pollution and hazards of "fast fashion" and the textile industry.
 Each workshop was held over two days, 3-4 hours on each day, and combined interactive presentations and discussion, directed making sessions, and open creative time in the lab.
 Each participant created a hybrid textile collage with cochineal-dyed fabrics and and textiles printed with pigmented bacteria.
-In the first offerings, the Public Outreach grant subsidized the cost of participation for students and local residents for expanded impact and reach of the workshops.
-The workshops were so popular that Genspace asked Yar and Sumeyye to hold additional workshops even after the end of the Public Outreach grant, and further iterations have been held at Genspace by other instructors.
-Yar and Rosenkranz have also taken the materials and methodologies developed for these workshops to other settings, courses, and workshops.

-**Workshop description:** In this hands-on workshop, you will learn both the history and the science of coloring textiles with organisms using historical techniques and new scientific developments.
-Explore the long tradition of dyeing cloth brilliant shades of red with cochineal insects.
-Then, discover new cutting-edge techniques of printing textiles with colorful microbes.
-We will delve into the world of sustainable natural dyes and create artful textile collages.
-In this workshop, you will:
+In this workshop, participants
 - Learn about the history and chemistry of natural colorants and dyes
-- Follow 500-year- old recipes from the Renaissance to dye wool and silk yarns with cochineal bugs
+- Follow 500-year-old recipes from the Renaissance to dye wool and silk yarns with cochineal bugs
 - Learn how genetic engineering and bacterial cultures can be used to replace synthetic dyes in the future
 - Paint with bacteria and then print your designs on cotton
-- At the end, combine your printed microbial designs with your hand-dyed cochineal textiles to create a decorative art piece to take home
+- At the end, combine printed microbial designs with hand-dyed cochineal textiles to create a decorative art piece to take home
-No experience in biology, chemistry, dyeing, or colormaking is necessary and all are welcome!
-Support for this workshop is made possible by a Public Outreach Grant from Columbia University's Center for Science and Society.
-Tickets are being offered at a subsidized rate for students, artists, and local Sunset Park residents.

 **RESOURCES**
 - [Presentation: The Future of Textile Industry: Bacterial Colorants in Fashion](/documents/pdf/SY_Genspace_textile-coloring-with-cochineal-and-microbial-bugs-dec-2018.pdf)